 Getting your vehicle repossessed is extremely stressful.
-When finances are this tight it is hard to get a good night's sleep.
-Once the bank has actually gone through with the repossession process, you might be wondering what to do to get it back.
-Well the good news is, it is possible.
-The bad news is, it is not going to be easy and you do not have much time.
+When finances are tight, it is hard to get a good night's sleep.
+Once the bank has actually gone through with the repossession process, you might be wondering what you can do to get your car back, if anything.
+Well, the good news is that it is possible.
+The bad news is that it is not going to be easy, and you do not have much time.

-Regardless of which option you choose to get your vehicle back from your lender, time is ticking away and fast!
-Unfortunately I can not offer you hard dates and time allowances to go by, in this all inclusive type article, because it can vary by state and your lender agreement.
-From what I can tell, in some states a minimum of 10 days after you receive written notice is all the time you get before your vehicle is auctioned off.
+Regardless of which option you choose to get your vehicle back from your lender, time is ticking away, and fast!
+Unfortunately, I can not offer you hard dates and time allowances to go by in this all-inclusive type article because it can vary by state and per your lender agreement.
+From what I can tell, in some states, a minimum of 10 days after you receive written notice in California it is 15 days and that is all the time you get before your vehicle is auctioned off.

 Getting your vehicle back after a repossession is tough.
 Most likely you are in this position because you can not afford your current payments.
 Coming up with the cash to pay off your loan or even the back payments might not be an option for you.
 Sometimes a repossession can be the first step in getting your finances back in line.
 It is possible to rebuild your credit with time.

 If your car has been repossessed, you’re far from alone, as there are nearly 2 million repossessions each year in the U.S.

 If you are among them, it’s time to take a good hard look at your budget and figure out how you can make financially responsible decisions in the future.